Hidden Details in Prague: Tiny Discoveries from my ‘Where in Prague’ Series

 These could be anything - maybe a tiny sculpture tucked into a corner, a mysterious face carved into stone, or a whimsical building feature that tells a forgotten story.

-So, if you're ready to slow down, look up, and wander with curiosity, welcome!!
+Ready to slow down, look up, and wander with curiosity?
+Me too!!

 Featured Hidden Details in Prague